Sod Care Instructions

 New sod requires more water than an established lawn because its roots need consistent moisture and root growth stimulation needs to occur.
 Please follow our Watering Guide Recommendations located here: Watering Guide Recommendations

-If your sod is installed in Spring or Summer, you will need to heavily water until we get to the cooler temperatures of fall.
+If your sod is installed in late Spring or Summer, you will need to heavily water until we get to the cooler temperatures of fall.
 It is imperative that the sod is watered per the above instruction guide web link through the first summer due to the roots needing to establish enough to obtain its own water source.
-Most issues with sod are due to inadequate watering.

 Fertilizer & Weed Control